 The Varnum Armory Museum includes representative examples of weaponry, uniforms and artifacts dating from colonial America and through the 20th century.
 Among the more unusual items: a functioning 1883 Gatling gun, a Civil War era James Conversion six-pound rifled cannon, and a collection of more than 600 American and foreign patriotic and propaganda posters from World Wars I and II.

 Visitors can view a variety of militaria including vintage sabers, flags and banners, a rare Revolutionary War leather helmet worn by a Rhode Island artillery officer at the Battle of Long Island and firearms ranging from colonial flintlock pistols and muskets (including a British carbine captured at the Battle of Saratoga) down to automatic weapons from World Wars I and II.
 Among the latter is a German Maxim machine gun and a Browning water-cooled .30 caliber machine gun, both from WWI.
 The museum’s unique displays offer scholars, students and history buffs a visible timeline of the evolution of weaponry and related materials, both American and foreign.

 As part of its mission to preserve the armory building (and Varnum House) and its treasured collections for future generations, the Varnum Continentals Board of Trustees has embarked on a strategic plan that includes an updated accessions and catalog policy, enhanced fund raising, volunteerism, educational initiatives, and membership development.
 In recent years, the trustees have addressed facilities preservation at the armory including a new roof, window replacement and newly completed state-of-the-art dehumidification and air handling system to preserve the museum collections.
 Further improvements are planned.

 Tour the Varnum Memorial Armory Museum

-At present, the Museum is open on special occasions and by appointment for school and small group tours (book a tour at the armory).
+The Museum is open on special occasions and by appointment (book a tour at the armory).